evklein/blog/src/pages/posts/identicons.md

 ### What about the seed value?

+There's two ways that the inputted seed value affect the animation: defining the colors and defining the initial gradient vectors.

 In step #1 I mentioned that the Gradient Vectors should be assigned to a "random" direction, but we already _have_ a random value!
 We can simply use the MD5 hash of our seed to get the _i_ and _j_ values for each vector, and continue looping through the characters of the hash 2 at a time to build a list of vectors.

-Two characters of our hash will yield two digits of a base-16 number, which translates to a number in decimal ranging between **0 and 256**.
+Two characters of our hash string will yield two digits of a base-16 number, which translates to a number in decimal ranging between **0 and 256**.
 That gives us plenty of range of direction, but what if we want some of our vectors to be pointing in _negative_ directions?
-Well, let's establish certain character values of the hash as indicating a negative direction.
-We can use entries of the Fibonacci sequence to choose the indices that we will use for these characters, and then we can update the direction vectors by multiplying them against these values:
+To do this we can establish certain _chosen indices_ using a static list of numbers that are the same every time.
+Then, to determine which vectors values should be negative, we can find the digits at those indices and mark the value as negative if it is <= 0x08, or positive if it's above 0x08.
+I chose the Fibonacci sequence for this list of indices, for no other reason than it's more interesting than me typing out a random array like [1, 7, 9, 15, ...].

 ```